gem-pasteur/PanACoTA/README.md

     genomeAPCAT <module_name> <arguments_for_module>

 Each module has its own options and inputs.
-Type:
+To get the list of required arguments and other available options for the module you want to run, type:

     genomeAPCAT help <module_name>
     # or
     genomeAPCAT <module_name> -h

-to get the list of required arguments and other available options for the module you want to run.

 ## Examples